 What is a trash chute?

-A trash chute, also called a garbage chute, is a length of tubing made from galvanized steel that allows objects to fall from a higher to a lower point.
-Chutes must be one continuous length from top to bottom and the design, installation, and maintenance are regulated by the National Fire Protection Agency.
-There are several different types of chutes, however they are identical in construction except for the entry and exit points.
-There are two different types of entry doors, one with a hinge on the side allowing you to open to the left like a car door and one with a hinge on the bottom which would be similar to a mailbox opening that you pull down.
+A trash chute, also called a garbage chute, is a galvanized steel tube designed to transport waste from higher to lower levels efficiently.
+Chutes must be one continuous length from top to bottom, with their design, installation, and maintenance regulated by the National Fire Protection Agency.
+There are several different types of chutes, however, they are identical in construction except for the entry and exit points.
+There are two different types of entry doors: side-hinged doors that open like a car door and bottom-hinged doors that pull down, resembling a mailbox slot.

 What are Building Chutes Used for?

-Mid-rise and high-rise buildings use chutes to collect and remove garbage and other large volume materials from the building in an efficient and sanitary way.
-The type of chute you have is determined by what material is put into it.
+Mid-rise and high-rise buildings use chutes to efficiently and hygienically collect and dispose of garbage and other large-volume materials.
+The type of chute installed depends on the materials it will handle.
 Some of the more common items are trash, recycling, and linen or laundry.
-Trash and recycling will usually be found in an apartment building or residential high rise while linen chutes would be more common in a hotel.
+Trash and recycling will usually be found in an apartment building or residential high-rise, while linen chutes are more common in hotels.

 Where Does Trash Go When Using a Garbage Chute?